BenderFendor/doordashscrapper/README.md

 ## Usage
 To use this project, follow these steps:

+1. Run the Doordashscraper.py
+2. Then run the doordashjsonreader.py
-1. Run the Webserver: `python webserver.py`
+3. Run the Webserver: `python webserver.py`

 If you want to scrape Door Dash, use the doordashscraper.py then the doordashjsonreader.py